UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays

-It is also surprising to note that the width of the Fe II lines in the new fit is only slightly narrower than the FWHM of the Mg II line in this observation, which is 4503 km s$^{-1}$.
+It is also surprising to note that the width of the FeII lines in the new fit is only slightly narrower than the FWHM of the MgII line in this observation, which is 4503 km s$^{-1}$.
 However, this small FWHM difference is consistent with the inferred MgII and FeII time delays, see Subsection~\ref{subsec_time_delay}.

-To test additionally the role of the Fe II template shape, we fitted Observation 14 using the VW01 template.
-It gave a good fit, but not as good as the KDP15 template, when an optimized extra broadening was applied.
-It resulted in a much stronger Fe II contribution, comparable to what we obtained for the old redshift and the d12 template.
+To test the role of the FeII template shape, we fit Observation 14 using the VW01 template.
+It gave a good fit when an optimized extra broadening was applied but not as good as the KDP15 template.
+It resulted in a much stronger FeII contribution, comparable to what we obtained for the old redshift and the d12 template.
 This template also favored the new redshift, as is seen from Table~\ref{tab:Fe}.